Unstructured-IO/unstructured/docs/source/metadata.rst

 ``PixelSpace``, which is used for representing the coordinates of images.
 The coordinate system has a name, orientation, layout width, and layout height.

+Information about the element’s coordinates (including the coordinate system name, coordinate points, the layout width, and the layout height) can be accessed with `element.to_dict()["metadata"]["coordinates"]`.

 The coordinates of an element can be changed to a new coordinate system by using the ``Element.convert_coordinates_to_new_system`` method.
 If the ``in_place`` flag is ``True``, the coordinate system and points of the element are updated in place and the new coordinates are